hero media

 Starview Campsite in Broken Hill

 Starview is just 12 kilometres out of town.
-(Image: Broken Hill City Council)
+(Credit: Broken Hill City Council)

-Another very affordable site, the Starview Campsite costs just $10 per adult (which doesn’t include the $6 entry fee to the park itself) and offers you the priceless chance to sleep in the Living Desert State Park, home to the famous sandstone sculptures.
+Another very affordable site, the Starview Campsite costs just $25 per site (not including the $7 entry fee to the park itself or additional campers) and offers you the priceless chance to sleep in the Living Desert State Park, home to the famous sandstone sculptures.

 Come nightfall, settle back on the site’s ‘star-view seats’, or in your swag, to watch the night sky above.